 - 2. Is "Shaken Baby Syndrome" a crime in Nevada?

-- 4. How do I fight "Shaken Baby Syndrome" charges in Nevada?
+- 4. How do I fight the charges?

-- 5. Can I get my "Shaken Baby Syndrome" case sealed in Nevada?
+- 5. Can I get my case sealed?

 Also called "Abusive Head Trauma," Shaken Baby Syndrome ("SBS") is a form of child abuse where a person violently shakes an infant.

-Babies with SBS typically display specific types of neck injuries, brain damage and retinal hemorrhages.
+Babies with SBS typically display specific types of neck injuries, brain damage, and retinal hemorrhages.1

 Depending on the severity of the case, people suspected of giving a child SBS in Nevada may face charges of child abuse, attempted murder, second-degree murder, or first-degree murder:

 2.1.
 Child Abuse